 All staff should be aware of their establishment's safeguarding procedures, including the procedures for dealing with allegations against staff and volunteers.
-In the event of an allegation being made, by any person, or incident being witnessed, the relevant information should be immediately recorded and reported to the Headteacher or if the allegation is against the Headteacher it should be reported to the Chair of Governors.
+In the event of an allegation being made, by any person, or incident being witnessed, the relevant information should be immediately recorded (see appendix one of Whistleblowing Policy for form) and reported to the Headteacher or if the allegation is against the Headteacher it should be reported to the Chair of Governors.